coreman14/ST-Character-Pack-HTML/README.md

 I use [XNConvert](https://www.xnview.com/en/xnconvert/link), but there are many options.
 If you happen to do this, you can also convert the files to WEBP as they take up less space.
 Google has [utilities](https://developers.google.com/speed/webp/docs/precompiled) for doing from the command line.

-If you run into this problem, I more or less use the same process for reading images as when expression sheets are generated.
-So I'd recommend fixing it is you want either.
+The same process above is used when expression sheets are generated.
+So, they need to be fixed.